DigitalKatalis/test_cov_console/README.md

 -e, --exclude=<STRING1,STRING2,...>    a list of contains string for files without unit testing
-                                       to be excluded from report -m, --multi                            report from multiple lcov.info files -h, --help                             show this help
+                                       to be excluded from report -m, --multi                            report from multiple lcov.info files -c, --csv                              output to CSV file -o, --output=<CSV-FILE>                full path of output CSV file if not given, "coverage/test_cov_console.csv" will be used -h, --help                             show this help
 ```
 ### example run the tool with parameters